Centre for Bacterial Cell Biology

 Background

-I am a Wellcome Trust / Royal Society Sir Henry Dale Fellow & 2021 Lister Institute Prize Fellow working within the Faculty of Medical Sciences.
-Prior to moving to Newcastle University to start my own research group, I worked at Baylor College of Medicine (Houston, Texas) as a Postdoctoral Associate.
+I am currently funded on a Wellcome Trust / Royal Society Sir Henry Dale Fellowship & a 2021 Lister Institute Prize Fellowship, working within the Faculty of Medical Sciences.
+I previously worked at Baylor College of Medicine (Houston, Texas) and Northumbria University (Newcastle, UK).

 My research interests are focused on the microbiome and host responses in human health and disease.
 My research typically focuses on early life (neonatal through to childhood) and is split into two major areas, 1) Multi-omic investigation of clinical samples and 2) Novel models to elucidate microbial-host crosstalk and interrogate the mechanisms of gastrointestinal disease